Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Injection and Beam Combination

 \subsection{Pupil Alignment Procedure}

 Before on-sky observations can be made, a variety of offsets and calibrations are required to ensure that the system can be easily aligned.
 Notable among these is a method to ensure an initial pupil alignment to within the capture range of the pupil camera.
-This comes from the coarse metrology system, with which we can identify a pixel offset from the two metrology LEDs corresponding to the exit aperture.
+This comes from the coarse metrology system, with which we can identify a pixel offset from the two metrology LEDs corresponding to the exit aperture. \red{The alignment described below is solely for position corrections; any angular corrections are managed by the star trackers and tip/tilt sensors.}

 Let us consider the two LEDs with coordinates $\vb{x_1}$ and $\vb{x_2}$ that are measured from the mechanical design, as well as the target exit aperture coordinate $\vb{x_t}$.
 These coordinates are a projection of the absolute coordinates onto the plane perpendicular to the baseline vector.
 We can then define a relationship between these three positions with respect to two parameters, $\beta$ and $\gamma$: